 The horses for Totepool betting are numbered rather than going by the horse’s name; so depending on how many horses are in the race, each horse will be assigned a number.
 For flat racing this will be based on the draw for that horse, but for jump and national hunt racing this is carried out at random.

 Your race card will show the horses number, and to bet you simply need to select which horse you think will win.
-Let’s say there are 5 horses in the race.
+Let’s say there are five horses in the race.
 The amount of money that has come in for each horse will determine the dividend for that particular horse and ultimately, the pay-out.

 The following shows the total amount staked on each horse for the race.